August 13th, 2019

 The Paragraphs module works within a multi-language setup but there are crucial things which you need to be aware of.
 Translatable paragraph fields on the parent entity are not supported.
 This might sound confusing or misleading, but it depends where the translatable option is enabled.
 It is totally legit, that the fields on the paragraphs item entity itself are translatable, but not the paragraph field on the parent entity (e.g. Node, Taxonomy term, etc).

-When activating translation on the parent entity on the "Content Language" at admin/config/regional/content-language, the default setting of paragraph fields is the wrong one.
+When activating translation on the parent entity on the "Content-Language" at admin/config/regional/content-language, the default setting of paragraph fields is the wrong one.
 You should disable the translatable option immediately.
 To correctly enable the translation of paragraphs, click paragraphs on top of the 'content language' page (admin/config/regional/content-language) then scroll down (without saving!) near the bottom of the page and check the paragraph types you want to enable translation and each field for the paragraph type.
-By default all fields will be checked - which might not be correct!
+By default, all fields will be checked - which might not be correct!
 Also, never enable translation on the Paragraphs field (Entity reference revisions).
 Also (as it will enable the possibility to add new paragraphs while translating), if an empty field (not containing any paragraph field) is on the translation source node – this is not supported.
-All paragraph types must be marked as translatable; specifically also container paragraph types that only have an untranslatable paragraph field for nested paragraphs.
-Otherwise, it is not possible to translated nested paragraph in these fields.
+All paragraph types must be marked as translatable; specifically, also container paragraph types that only have an untranslatable paragraph field for nested paragraphs.
+Otherwise, it is not possible to translate nested paragraphs in these fields.

 Paragraphs is a great tool that will help make things cleaner so that you can give more editing power to your end-users.
 If the Paragraphs module sounds like something you could use, you should consider looking further into utilizing Paragraphs to aid in your site development.